Qui Tam Attorneys

 Our qui tam attorneys are always happy to talk.
 We have a national practice and are admitted to practice in courts across the country.
 We are based in Oakland, California, but take whistleblower cases anywhere in the United States.
 And we often fly out to meet qui tam relators before we agree to take their case.
 It helps to really get to know each other.

 If we’re not local to you, you can search the Taxpayers Against Fraud (TAF) website for a TAF member near you.
 TAF is an organization composed of many False Claims Act attorneys from around the country.

 Qui tam attorneys fees

 Generally, qui tam attorneys take cases on contingency, which means they will advance all their time for free and pay for any costs to develop and file the qui tam relator’s case.
 In exchange, qui tam attorneys typically ask for a percentage of any whistleblower award.
-It is typical for a qui tam lawyer to ask for anywhere from 25 percent to 40 percent of the relator’s share of any monetary recovery.
+It is typical for an experienced qui tam lawyer to ask for 40-45 percent of the relator’s share of any monetary recovery.
 Once the relator and qui tam attorney agree to a particular percentage, it should generally be memorialized in writing in a retainer agreement.